Pirate radio in Cork: 1989 and early to mid 1990s

+Also active during this time were relays of UK based satellite radio station UCB.

+During this era, many of the hobby stations cooperated, assisting each other with technical matters.
+They experimented with antennas, compression, stereo and later RDS.
+None carried advertising.
+In general they had little commitment to listeners and were run for fun.
+Pirate radio in Cork had come full circle after the professional era and returned to the underground.

+In this much changed pirate radio landscape Radio Caroline Cork resumed broadcasting on a part-time basis in the early- mid 1990s on 99.2FM and later 98.2, 106.4 and finally 107.0FM.
+It remained on 107.0FM at weekends until operations ceased permanently in March 2025.

+In late 1995 the hobby scene was shaken up by the launch of Radio Friendly.
+Further larger stations followed focusing on youth culture and dance music, styles largely ignored by the 1990s hobby pirates.
+The arrival of Radio Friendly et al marked a generational change and a whole new era.
+See sections below for further details.

 Community Radio Youghal

 Another pirate station was Community Radio Youghal (CRY), whose existence was ironically inspired by a stint in the town of RTÉ's mobile community radio station, which provided temporary community radio services during visits to dozens of towns nationwide in the 1980s.
 CRY had been on air for almost a decade and was one of the longest surviving pirate stations in Ireland when it closed at the end of 1988.
 CRY returned to the airwaves 7 years later in 1995 with a license, currently broadcasting on 104.0 MHz to Youghal town and surrounding areas from a 25-Watt transmitter located on the town's water tower at Cork Hill.

 Radio Friendly

-The 1990s also saw the birth of one of Cork's most memorable pirate stations, Radio Friendly.
-Radio Friendly provided music from "underground" DJs, some from the infamous Sir Henry's nightclub at the time, and its DJs included Stevie G and Greg & Shane of Fish Go Deep.
+In autumn 1995, Radio Friendly commenced broadcasting to Cork city on 104.3FM.
+This station provided music from "underground" DJs, some from Sir Henry's nightclub, and its DJs included Stevie G and Greg & Shane of Fish Go Deep.
 The station got its name from its owners: MR P, Miss Ken D and some DJs from Dublin's Power FM.
 The transmitter was the original Power 98.7FM equipment.
-Radio Friendly, for most of its existence, was on 104.6FM but moved to 104.0FM in late 2001, until its closure in 2003.
+A stereo encoder, audio compressor and a change of frequency to 104.6FM were among the improvements carried out early on.
+In 1997 the transmitter was moved to higher ground giving much improved coverage and slightly later a professional audio processor was installed.
+The station moved to 104.0FM in late 2001, until its closure in 2003.
 Radio Friendly won the Best Irish Dance Station Award, beating all national stations at the Smirnoff Irish Dance awards.